sneakybikimeh/CS2-Practice_GUI/README.md

 # CS2-Practice_GUI
-This practice_gui.cfg file lets you setup a practice server very easy to tweak through console with a GUI for CS2, it does not require the other files.
+This `practice_gui.cfg` file lets you setup a practice server very easy to tweak through console with a GUI for CS2, it does not require the other files.
 Its main goal is to be noob friendly, so don't get overwhelmed by the installation, it's actually very easy !
+It also fits advanced user with very in-depths functionalities !

-It comes with two additional files containing utility aliases, and a practice_gui_user.cfg file to enable easy modifications with some documentation.
+It comes with two additional files containing utility aliases, and a `practice_gui_user.cfg` file to enable easy modifications with some documentation.

 ## Installation
-0. If you are using an autoexec, you can just paste this line into it so you just have to type "practice_gui" in console to use this config (after dropping the files into the right folder).
+0. If you are using an `autoexec`, you can just paste this line into it so you just have to type `practice_gui` in console to use this config (after dropping the files into the right folder).

         alias "practice_gui" "sv_cheats 1; exec_async practice_gui"